-Are you interested in learning about what Agile Manifesto, what Agile’s core principles and values are and what they have to offer to help you benefit from the same in your organisation?
+Are you interested in learning about what Agile Manifesto, what Agile’s core principles and values are and what they have to offer to help you benefit from the same in your organization?

-By the end of this article, you will have comprehensive knowledge about Agile Manifesto, its values and principles.
-Expansive as it may be, but it will feature core elements that define Agile in itself and how it can sort things out in any type of organization.
+By the end of this article, you will have comprehensive knowledge about the Agile Manifesto, its values, and its principles.
+Expansive as it may be, it will feature core elements that define Agile in itself and how it can sort things out in any type of organization.
 Also, don't forget to read about Agile vs Scrum.

-Firstly, Agile software development, also known as Agile, is an outlook to software development, one that unfolds requirements and solutions through the collaborated effort of self-organising, cross-functional teams and their clients or end users.
+Firstly, Agile software development, also known as Agile, is an outlook to software development, one that unfolds requirements and solutions through the collaborated effort of self-organizing, cross-functional teams and their clients or end-users.

 It recommends planning using adaptive methods along with evolutionary development, empirical knowledge, and continual progress.